DoctorTonyTonyChopper/CCL1/diary.md

 Hi, I accidentally deleted my diary file and put it in my project folder again by dragging and dropping (I had a backup).
 Now it says that I created my diary today, however, I promise that I did this diary starting from the first day and updated it every day religiously haha.

+✅ means that I did it on that day
+❌ mean that I did not

 ******************

 ### Day 1 13-01-2025